tidepool-org/data-model/device-data/types/bolus/square.md

 		platform: no (optional)
 	Numerical type: Integer value representing milliseconds.
 	Range:
-		min: > `duration`
+		min: >= `duration`
 		max: 86400000

 <!-- start expectedDuration -->

 When a `square` bolus is interrupted (for example, by an occlusion or pump malfunction) or canceled by the user, the `expectedDuration` field is used to store the original duration of time that the user programmed for delivery of the dose of insulin encoded in `extended`.
 The `duration` field, in contrast, encodes the actual elapsed duration of dose delivery.

-The minimum value of `expectedDuration` is any value greater than that encoded under `duration` since any other value (i.e., less than or equal to `duration`) cannot obtain from interruption or cancellation of a bolus.
-See above under [`duration`](#duration) for discussion of the maximum value for this field.
+The minimum value of `expectedDuration` is any value greater than or equal to that encoded under `duration` since any other value (i.e., less than `duration`) cannot obtain from interruption or cancellation of a bolus.
+Note that the `expectedDuration` can only be *equal* to the `duration` in the very rare and special case that the `duration` is 0.
+See above under [`duration`](#duration) for discussion of the minimum and maximum values for this field.

 <!-- end expectedDuration -->